in28minutes/in28minutes.github.io/_posts/2019-03-27-spring-boot-react-crud-full-stack-with-maven.md

 ### Updating Course Details

-To be able to update the course details, we would need to create a new component to represent the form.
-Let's create a simple
+To be able to update the course details, we would need to create a new component to represent the todo form.

+Let's start with creating a simple component.

 /src/component/CourseComponent.jsx
 ```